 We hope you enjoyed this article.
 We found it fun to write, to be honest.

 More importantly, we hope you’ve learn some new techniques to make your training more memorable and to make employees more likely to use take that training and use it on the job.
 And we hope we’ve inspired you to do just that–incorporate these six elements into your training.
+Or consider getting memorable, visual online workforce training from us (short sample below).

 Although we do help this article was a good start for you, we still highly encourage you to pick up and read a copy of Made to Stick as well.
 There’s a whole lot more that the book has going for it than what we covered in this article.
 It’s well written, it’s funny, it’s got many spot-on examples from different walks of life, it’s got a handy “Easy Reference Guide” at the end, it’s got a nice notes section that includes many references to the academic sources they reference, and there’s a lot more to say on its behalf as well.
 Sounds like we’re trying to set you up on a blind date, huh?